mayank-Pareek/Mayank-Portfolio/README.md

 ### Project 3: Portfolio Website
 - Designed and developed my personal portfolio website using HTML, CSS, and vanilla JavaScript
-- Included a contact form using PHP for server-side processing

 ## Contact Me